ryanfarber/txrx/README.md

 ## Usage
-First, you will typically have your program, where you will be receiving data.
+First, you will typically have your program/app/etc, where you will be receiving data.
 Let's call it app.js:

 ### app.js (receiver)
 ```javascript